xmos/lib_camera/doc/rst/04_configuration.rst

 The |explorer board| (|explorer board ref|) is a development board that can be used with the xcore.ai camera library, it has a compatible FPC-24 connector and a MIPI D-PHY receiver.
 It can support cameras like the Raspberry Pi camera module v2.1 (IMX219) directly.
 The main difference is the board layout, in the |explorer board|, I2C and MIPI lines collide in the same tile, so the user will need to adapt the hardware or software to make it work.

 Regarding the **Hardware solution**, the user can route free pins on tile[1] to the I2C signals from tile [0] (SCL:X0D37:D16, SDA:X0D38:D17).
 This allows reuse of the same code as used for the |vision board|.
 MIPI can be placed in both tiles, with the only restriction that MIPI and USB can't be placed on the same tile.
-The specific ports and pin assignments for the board can be found in the corresponding ``.xn`` file and the board's manual. :numref:`expl-board-conn` illustrates how to achieve this:
+The specific ports and pin assignments for the board can be found in the corresponding XN file and the board's manual. :numref:`expl-board-conn` illustrates how to achieve this:

 .. _expl-board-conn:
 .. figure:: ../images/expl-board-conn.png